Skip to content

 Department of Marketing

-Sophie Johnson is Course Leader on the Business Management and Marketing degree.
-Sophie is a Principal Lecturer in Marketing at Nottingham Business School (NBS)
+Sophie Johnson is Course Leader on the BA (Hons) Business Management and Marketing course and is currently working towards her PhD.

 Nottingham Business School